nest/nest-simulator/doc/htmldoc/neurons/neuron_update.rst

     :columns: 7

-    Inspect the state to check if conditions have changed (e.g., is refractoriness 0 or has the threshold been crossed?).
+    Inspect the state to check if conditions have changed (e.g., is the neuron still refractory  or has the threshold been crossed?).

    .. grid-item::
     :columns: 5